 Films meeting these qualifications may be submitted for 50% off normal submission fees.
 To receive a discount code, email email@example.com.
 Please allow up to 3 business days for a response, particularly when approaching a submission deadline.

 All films submitted with this code must adhere to the rules of the festival at large and the category to which they submit.
 If you submit using this code without meeting the necessary criteria, you will be disqualified from consideration for the festival and will not be issued a refund.

 Please note, submitting with the Tourmaline Prize discount code makes no difference to the chances of being accepted into the festival.
 This code is intended to support the local filmmaking community by offering a low-cost means of entry (and makes it easier for us to identify local films within the many submissions we receive each year).

 With our partners at Maine Public Television, we can assist selected filmmakers in securing distribution via statewide broadcast and limited online streaming following the festival.

-MIFF primarily seeks feature-length and short films of any genre in 35mm and digital formats.
+MIFF accepts submissions of feature-length and short films of any genre.
 Special consideration will be given to works that were filmed in Maine or that have a significant Maine theme or focus.
-MIFF will not accept films that have been theatrically released prior to the start of the festival or have been publicly exhibited in the state of Maine in any way (including film festivals, television transmissions, and one-off events).
+MIFF will not accept submissions of films that have been theatrically released or made publicly available via streaming, download, or through other media in the U.S. prior to the festival.

 Films in any language are eligible, but should be subtitled if not in English.